matomo-org/developer-documentation/docs/generated/master/Piwik/Period.md

 Date range representation.

-Piwik allows users to view aggregated statistics for each day and for date ranges consisting of several days.
-When requesting data, a _date_ string and a _period_ string must be used to specify the date range to view statistics for.
-This is the class that Piwik uses to represent and manipulate those date ranges.
+Piwik allows users to view aggregated statistics for single days and for date ranges consisting of several days.
+When requesting data, a **date** string and a **period** string must be used to specify the date range that the data regards.
+This is the class Piwik uses to represent and manipulate those date ranges.

 There are five types of periods in Piwik: day, week, month, year and range, where **range** is any date range.
-The reason the other periods exist instead of just **range** is that Piwik will archive for days, weeks, months and years periodically, while every other date range is archived on-demand.
+The reason the other periods exist instead of just **range** is that Piwik will pre-archive reports for days, weeks, months and years, while every other date range is archived on-demand.

 ### Examples